This is really like asking if we might discover a previously unknown letter of the alphabet.

 Some modern Protestants reject the Apocrypha.
 Roman Catholics accept the Apocrypha as having the same authority as the other Old Testament books.
 All other Christians, including many Protestants, use the Apocrypha as a liturgical resource and for instruction in faith and morals, but not as a source of doctrine.

-None of the books of the Hebrew or Palestinian canons of the Old Testament are missing.
+None of the books of the Palestinian or Alexandrian canons of the Old Testament are missing.
 Hence, it is not possible to find any additional Old Testament books.

 The New Testament